-Adult entertainment facilities Liquor stores Social service providers Agricultural services Nightclubs and bars Tattoo/body piercing parlors Bailbond services Non-profit agencies Thrift shops Check cashing facilities Pawn shops Any business or service deemed • Gun shops Shops that sell drug paraphernalia illegal
+Adult entertainment facilities

+Agricultural services

+Bailbond services

+Check cashing facilities

+Gun shops

+Liquor stores

+Nightclubs and bars

+Tattoo/body piercing parlors

+Thrift shops

+Any business or service deemed illegal

 Program Participation

 At the time the application is submitted, applicants are required to submit a business plan, business entity documentation, estimate of costs, profit and loss statement, independent contractor agreements, resume, two years of tax returns for both business and personal, and a lease agreement or letter of intent to lease.
 If the applicant owns the property, then proof of ownership and mortgage information must be provided.